wxiong12/BrSPCD/README.md

 Four files from BrSPCD have been uploaded, including 20% of the BrSPCD sample files and the binarized S3DIS, ScanNet, and SemanticKITTI data files for algorithm performance evaluation.

 These files are provided solely for the purpose of paper review.

+The complete BrSPCD dataset, along with usage instructions and guidelines, will be updated in the future.

 Not for any other commercial use.

 2025/2/8